Anatomy of Flowering Plants — NEET 2027 | 2–3 Questions Per Exam, Free Bilingual Practice

 ✅ Correct Answer: D

-You've seen 5 sample questions.
-Get all 188 with detailed NCERT-mapped explanations in the MedicNEET app.
+You've seen 5 samples.
+Get all 188 with detailed NCERT-mapped explanations.
+Practice in bilingual Hindi & English in the MedicNEET app — free.

 Frequently Asked Questions

-MedicNEET has 188 questions for Anatomy of flowering plants, including 120 MCQs, 40 Assertion-Reason questions, and 28 NEET 2025-style long-form questions.
+MedicNEET has 188 questions for Anatomy of Flowering Plants, including 120 MCQs, 40 Assertion-Reason questions, and 28 NEET 2025-style long-form questions — all free in bilingual Hindi & English.

-Anatomy of flowering plants carries approximately 2% weightage in NEET, based on analysis of the last 10 years of papers.
+Anatomy of Flowering Plants carries approximately 2% weightage in NEET (2–3 questions, 8–12 marks), based on analysis of the last 10 years of papers.
 It falls under the Structural Organisation unit of Class 11 Biology.